chembl/FPSim2/README.md

 ### Limitations

-Due to it's simplicity FPSim can only use integer ids for FPs, however it can generate new ids for the provided molecules using gen_ids flag.
+Due to it's simplicity FPSim2 can only use integer ids for FPs, however it can generate new ids for the provided molecules using gen_ids flag.

     create_fp_file('chembl.smi', 'chembl.h5', 'Morgan', {'radius': 2, 'nBits': 2048}, gen_ids=True)